JoannaAtMarist/music-rag/README.md

 # 🎵 music-rag

-A local, end-to-end RAG (Retrieval-Augmented Generation) learning project that turns your personal music library into a semantic search engine.
+A local, end-to-end RAG (Retrieval-Augmented Generation) learning project that turns your personal music library into a semantic search engine and visual embedding explorer.

 ---